pressmind/web-core-skeleton-basic/quickstart/search.md

 ### Pagination
-This example brings you the basic function to build a pagination.
+This example shows the basic function to build a pagination.

 ```php
 <?php